Exercising With Heart Failure: Best Exercises and Tips

 But exercise is only one important part of heart failure therapy.
 It must be combined with other forms of care for the best results.

-“They have to start slower because their hearts have already been challenged,” Tracy says.
-“We want patients to get a minimum of 150 minutes of moderate exercise or movement per week.
-Your cardiologist or physical therapist can help you find safe heart rate and exertion parameters.”
+Ideally, patients should get a minimum of 150 minutes of moderate exercise or movement per week.
+Your cardiologist or physical therapist can help you find a safe heart rate and limits on how much you exert yourself.

 What are the best exercises for heart failure?